evancohen/docs.smart-mirror.io/docs/hardware.md

 ### Mounting (Optional)

-Due to the somewhat heavy weight of the final assembly, I had wood cleats cut at my local hardward store, allowing me to anchor the mirror securely to the wall.
+Due to the somewhat heavy weight of the final assembly, I had wood cleats cut at my local hardware store, allowing me to anchor the mirror securely to the wall.

 ![](cleats.jpg)